Nexenta/edgex_pyconnector/README.rst

 - S3 URI access for GET,PUT, DELETE

-s3edge: S3 edge access
+s3edgex: S3 edge access
 ======================

 - Command line access to s3 web services for edge access
-- edge_access is the Python class used by s3edge
+- edgex_access is the Python class used by s3edgex